Dare to Venture?

 But you can keep ’em for the birds and bees;

 Now give me money, (that’s what I want) that’s what I want.”

 – Barrett Strong

 Lets see.
-First time entrepreneur… or you’ve already taken the brave leap, but suddenly hit a roadblock for lack of additional funds to scale up to even qualify for an order… or banks wont help because your services or IT firm doesn’t fit into their way of doing things … or even better, you have a crazy idea that could as well be the next big thing, only if someone would see the potential growth and the guts…
+First time entrepreneur?
+Maybe you’ve already taken the brave leap, but suddenly hit a roadblock for lack of funds to scale up?
+Or not enough to even qualify for an order?
+Perhaps banks wont help because your services or IT firm doesn’t fit into their way of doing things?
+Or even better, you have a crazy idea that could as well be the next big thing, only if someone would see the potential growth and the guts…

 If you sniggered after reading any of the above, you’ve probably already had your share of knocking on doors in a bid to expand your business, or even just set sail…